Tecanite/better-d2-lfg-experience/README.md

 - WIP

 ## configuration
-this extension comes with an options page where all features can be individually configured the options page can be accessed by right-clicking the exentions icon in the chrome menu bar and choosing "options"
+this extension comes with an options page where all features can be individually configured. the options page can be accessed by right-clicking the exentions icon in the chrome menu bar and choosing "options"

 ## installation